mhinz/node-thesaurus-com/README.md

 Use [thesaurus.com](http://www.thesaurus.com/) to look up synonyms and, if available, antonyms.

-Moreover, it comes with an executable called `tcom`.
+Moreover, it comes with an executable called `tcom`, which can be used to start a search from the shell.
+The output is either plain-text (by default) or JSON.

 ## Installation